TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 #### Thermal Camera

+- Management interface now shows currently configured audio bait schedule and allows new schedule to be downloaded on demand
-- log when events are generated (e.g. audio bait playback)
+- Log when events are generated (e.g. audio bait playback)

 ## Week of 4 November